kameshsampath/kameshsampath/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 An Author, Consultant, Developer Advocate and  [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-kamesh-sampath)(Modern Architecures).
-As part of my role I actively educate developers on Kubernetes/OpenShift, Servicemesh, and Serverless technologies.
+🔭 A developer advocate who loves to share his learning, tips and tricks with his fellow developer community, empowering them to be more successful.
+As part of my role I actively educate developers on data cloud technologies.
 With a career spanning close to two decades, most of my career was with services industry helping various enterprise customers build Java-based solutions.

 👯 I am a contributor to Open Source projects for more than a decade and contributed/contributing to projects
  - [k3d](https://k3d.io)